 Section 504 of the 1973 Rehabilitation Act requires that we provide reasonable accommodations to students who have identified themselves as disabled and have documented their disability.

-About how many students at the University have physical or learning disabilities?
-Back to Top
+How many students at the University have physical or learning disabilities?

 Last year the disability support services (DSS) office had contact from more than 100 students, mostly from the Women’s College.